lixi-ui/lixi-ui-vue/src/components/notification/doc/index.en-US.md

 ### Global method

-Element Plus has added a global method `$notify` for `app.config.globalProperties`.
+Lixi has added a global method `$notify` for `app.config.globalProperties`.
 So in a vue instance you can call `Notification` like what we did in this page.

 ### Local import